 The type of visa required is subject to the country of your passport.
 For information on visas and how to apply please see the Australian Department of Immigration and Citizenship website:

-Please note that the Clinical School will not nominate any student for this visa whose elective is less than 13 weeks.
+Please note that the Clinical School is no longer able to nominate any student for a 402 Sponsored Visa.

 All visas are issued at the discretion of the Australian Immigration Department.